Osong-Michael/Window-Width/answers.md

 9) Negative margins are legal in CSS.
 They help move elements closer to their neighbors.

 10) First of, if the div has no other styling how are we to know that the margin-top of the p tag shows up on the div?
 Also I ran into a similar situation once, while building a web page, to overcome this I used the "overflow" property and set it to "hidden" or "auto" and it worked for me.
+The reason I read at the time had to do with the margins collapsing because the was no styling to seperate the parent element from the child element.

 ## Unit Tests